Daily High to Daily Low: Is It Safe to Buy E2open Parent Holdings Inc. (ETWO)?

 ETWO’s Market Performance

-ETWO stocks went up by 0.39% for the week, with a monthly jump of 11.26% and a quarterly performance of -3.50%, while its annual performance rate touched -21.49%.
-The volatility ratio for the week stands at 2.90% while the volatility levels for the past 30 days are set at 3.35% for E2open Parent Holdings Inc. The simple moving average for the period of the last 20 days is 7.22% for ETWO stocks with a simple moving average of -14.51% for the last 200 days.
+ETWO stocks went down by -10.62% for the week, with a monthly jump of 5.52% and a quarterly performance of -10.39%, while its annual performance rate touched -37.43%.
+The volatility ratio for the week stands at 2.64% while the volatility levels for the past 30 days are set at 3.23% for E2open Parent Holdings Inc. The simple moving average for the period of the last 20 days is -2.98% for ETWO stocks with a simple moving average of -20.98% for the last 200 days.

 Analysts’ Opinion of ETWO